nabiya15/Journey-to-Data-Engineering-and-AI/README.md

 | Apache Airflow |                          | https://airflow.apache.org/                                      |
 | Git & GitHub   |                          | https://docs.github.com/                                         |
 | Community Q&A  |                          | https://stackoverflow.com/                                       |

+## 12. Reflective Statement

+This repository is an evolving record of how I am training to **think, document, and operate like a professional data engineer**.

+Each function, test, and report is designed with the mindset of real-world reliability — transforming conceptual learning into repeatable engineering practice.

+By treating each lab as a production problem, I am developing the habits required to:

+- Decompose complex data challenges.
+- Design modular, testable systems.
+- Communicate intent clearly through documentation and structure.

+**End goal:** Build a portfolio of tested, documented, and deployable data-engineering projects that reflect real-world readiness for modern AI-driven workflows.

+---

 **Repository:** <https://github.com/nabiya15/Journey-to-Data-Engineering-and-AI>
 **Contact:** <m.nabiya@gmail.com>